Veeam Backup Repositories

 If you want to use the same backup target with the repository-based encryption and Veeam Plug-ins, create a second repository in the subfolder for Veeam Plug-in backups.

 • Veeam extract utility cannot extract Veeam Plug-in backup files.
-By design of Microsoft SQL Server, these files cannot be imported “as files” to RMAN as they contain additional metadata bound to the used SBT device.
+By design of Microsoft SQL Server, these files cannot be imported “as files” as they contain additional metadata bound to the used SBT device.

 Veeam Scale-Out Backup Repositories